 Every dog owner knows that life with a pup is an adventure.
 Anne Geier uniquely captures these adventures.
 She knows how to achieve those perfect keepsake images while illustrating that wondrous pet-owner life.

 Anne travels and hikes with her dogs, photographing favourite moments on every trip.
-She also created the Adventuredogs photo series to show others how much fun she has travelling with a dog.
+She also created the Adventuredogs photo series to show others how much fun she has traveling with a dog.

 Kaylee is a pet photographer who isn’t afraid to think outside the box.
 She’s always willing to give her viewers a new perspective.
 So, she started Dog Breath Photography to expose adorable, clumsy, and funny dog personalities.